 Surprisingly, very few genes known to be directly involved in LR development or growth were found among this set of systemically-regulated genes (Discussed in Supplemental Text).
 However, we do not rule out the possibility that genes categorized in “N-metabolism function” have a direct role in LR architecture response.
 For example, the NO3- transporter AtNRT2.1 has a role in LR development independently of its NO3- uptake function (37, 38), and has been previously identified as a main target of N-related systemic signaling (18, 39).
 Indeed, we confirmed the early transcriptional regulation of this gene by the systemic signals using Q-PCR assays (Fig. S2) and revealed an expression pattern of NRT2.1 that is similar to its functional partner AtNRT3.1 (40).

 The coordinated molecular and morphological responses triggered by the split-root conditions are driven by NO3- itself and a shoot integrated systemic signal.
 A central question is to determine which signals mediate the root growth adaptations to the different levels of NO3- supply in the environment, with respect to gene expression and LR architecture.
-To efficiently monitor the N x split-root systemic interaction response in a number of different conditions (e.g. mutants and treatments), we identified a set of 8 sentinel genes that responded robustly and showed the same pattern as the dominant trend of the “N-interaction set” of 123 genes (identified above from the ANOVA analysis), as well as the LR responses in the four types of compartments (i.e., genes up-regulated in Sp.NO3 and C.KCl compared to C.NO3 and Sp.KCl compartments; Supplemental Text).
+To efficiently monitor the N x split-root systemic interaction response in a number of different conditions (e.g. mutants and treatments), we identified a set of 8 sentinel genes that responded robustly and showed the same pattern as the dominant trend of the “N-interaction set” of the 123 genes (identified above from the ANOVA analysis), as well as the LR responses in the four types of compartments (i.e., genes up-regulated in Sp.NO3 and C.KCl compared to C.NO3 and Sp.KCl compartments; Supplemental Text).
 Interestingly, the genes whose expression best correlate with LR architecture largely belong to the NO3- uptake/assimilation functions (Supplemental Text).

 Since both NO3- and its downstream assimilates have been implicated in mediating morphological and molecular responses (2, 18, 31, 41, 42), we tested their distinct roles in the split-root responses using an Arabidopsis double mutant in which Nitrate Reductase (NIA1 and NIA2 genes) activity is abolished (41).
 Interestingly, the NR-null mutant still exhibited the usual N-regulated response of the 8 sentinel genes at the 8 hr time-point (Fig. 2A-B).
 This result shows that NO3- itself, rather than the NO3—assimilates, is sufficient in our conditions to mediate the complete set of early transcriptional N-regulated reprogramming.
-Therefore, our results demonstrate again, that these growth changes are supported by dedicated signaling pathways anticipating (thus independent of) any change in the nutritional status of the plant (8).
+Therefore, our results demonstrate again that these growth changes are supported by dedicated signaling pathways anticipating (thus independent of) any change in the nutritional status of the plant (8).

-To our knowledge, definitive evidence for the role of the shoots themselves in this long-distance root-shoot-root N-signaling was still missing (31, 32) (direct root-to-root could technically have been invoked).
+To our knowledge, this is the first time that definitive evidence for the role of the shoots themselves in this long-distance root-shoot-root N-signaling has been presented (e.g., direct root-to-root could technically have been invoked in (31, 32) ).
 We determined that the roots of decapitated plants indeed completely lost the response to the N-systemic signaling, but still responded to local NO3- conditions (Fig. 2A and C).
-Taken together, these investigations conclude that root foraging responses rely on the perception of the system NO3- imbalance/absence of the whole plant and are mediated through a verified root-shoot-root signaling mechanism.
+Taken together, these investigations imply that root foraging responses rely on the perception of the system NO3- imbalance/absence of the whole plant and are mediated through a verified root-shoot-root signaling mechanism.